 If a covered family member lives away from home

-If you are a retiree, you and your family members who are not eligible for Medicare can continue to participate in the Retiree Medical Plan.
-When you (as a retiree) or a covered family member of a retiree becomes eligible for Medicare, Medicare becomes your primary plan and benefits will be coordinated.
-You then are no longer eligible for the POS II and HMO options in the Retiree Medical Plan, but you may be eligible to enroll in the Medicare Supplement Plan (EMMSP).
-If you fail to enroll in the MSP when first eligible, then you will not be able to enroll at a later time without proof of having other employer provided coverage immediately prior to enrollment.
+If you are a retiree, you and your family members who are not eligible for Medicare can continue to participate in the Medical Plan.
+When you (as a retiree) or a covered family member of a retiree becomes eligible for Medicare, Medicare will become the primary plan for the retiree or other family member and benefits will be coordinated.
+You then are no longer eligible for the Medical Plan, but you are eligible to enroll in the ExxonMobil Medicare Supplement Plan (EMMSP).
+If you fail to enroll in the EMMSP when first eligible, then you will not be able to enroll at a later time without proof of having other employer provided coverage immediately prior to enrollment.

-If a covered family members becomes eligible for Medicare
+If your covered family members become medicare eligible for any reason

 If you die

-Children of deceased retirees may continue participation as long as they are an eligible family member.
+Children of deceased employees may continue participation as long as they are an eligible family member.
 If your surviving spouse remarries, eligibility for your children also ends.
-Special rules may apply to family members of individuals who become retirees due to disability.
-See Suspended Retiree below.